yyasuda/P4Runtime-CPUport-finder/README.md

 The first byte is 7f means 0111-1111, and the second byte is 80 means 1000-0000.
 If we extract only 9 bits from the most significant bit (left side), we see 0111-1111-1, which is ff in hexadecimal and 255 in decimal.

-In the Wedge 100BF-32X that I use, I have confirmed that it is 192 correctly.
+In the Wedge 100BF-32X running on Barefoot SDE 8.0.2 that I use, I have confirmed that it is 192 correctly.